-The State has discussed the potential of issuing debt to fund a portion of the State's funding requirement for the AKLNG project.
-The AKLNG project would require issuance of debt in the range of \$14.9 billion over a ten year period.
+The State has discussed the potential of issuing debt to provide for a portion of the State's funding requirement for the AKLNG project.
+The AKLNG project could require issuance of up to tens of billions of dollars in debt over a ten year period.
 If approved, this issuance would exceed existing debt by many times.

-As of June 30, 2016, the State had debt obligations secured and paid by the general fund of approximately \$1,078.9 million, comprised of \$823.2 million of general obligation bonds, \$27.5 million of Certificates of Participation, and \$228.2 million of lease-revenue bond conduit issues of political subdivisions.
-There is currently \$110 million of unissued general obligation bond authority that remains to be issued as well as a \$300 million general fund paid subject to appropriation bond.
-All outstanding securities are issued in fixed rate mode.
+As of June 30, 2017, the State had debt obligations secured and paid by the general fund of approximately \$1,014.4 million, comprised of \$776.8 million of general obligation bonds, \$25.9 million of Certificates of Participation, and \$211.7 million of lease-revenue bond conduit issues of political subdivisions.
+There is currently \$110 million of unissued general obligation bond authority that remains to be issued as well as a \$300 million general fund paid subject to appropriation bond authority for the Knik Arm Crossing.
+All outstanding securities have been issued in fixed rate mode.

-As of June 30, 2016 the State had \$11.6 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees, but has never had to pay for.
+As of June 30, 2017 the State had \$49.4 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees, but has never had to pay for.
 This guarantee was obtained in 1982 as it was required by the 1980 Mortgage Subsidy Bond Tax Act to obtain tax exempt financing of mortgages for US military veterans in Alaska.
 This is the only debt issued by a political subdivision that is guaranteed by the State.
 The program maintains the highest credit rating of AAA prior to including the state guarantee, and therefore has no impact on the State's debt capacity.

 The State's general fund annually pays municipalities to offset qualified general obligation bond debt service on a reimbursement basis through the School Debt Reimbursement Program (SDRP) and the Department of Transportation Reimbursement Program (DOTRP) on a subject to appropriation basis.
 The DOTRP program is the result of legislation in 2002 that authorized a specific list of transportation and infrastructure projects to participate in a reimbursement program funded by the general fund, no additional projects have been allowed to participate since.
-As of June 30, 2016, \$32.8 million of municipal general obligation bonds are eligible for 100% reimbursement under the DOTRP, with annual debt service of approximately \$4.5 million until 2020 and then lesser amounts through final maturity in 2031.
+As of June 30, 2017, \$29.5 million of University and municipal general obligation bonds are eligible for 100% reimbursement under the DOTRP, with annual debt service of approximately \$4.5 million until 2020 and then lesser amounts through final maturity in 2031.
 The SDRP has existed since 1970 and provides varying levels of municipal reimbursement for qualified school construction projects' debt service from the general fund.
-The program is currently in the second year of a five year moratorium on additional participation.
-In fiscal year 2017 the Governor vetoed 25% of the funding for the eligible reimbursements and that debt service will be paid with municipal revenues. \$901 million of municipal general obligation bonds are potentially eligible for 100% reimbursement of debt service from the general fund, resulting in projected annual debt service of approximately \$110.4 million in FY 2018 gradually diminishing to the final year's payment of \$2.3 million in 2036.
+The program is currently in the third year of a five year moratorium on additional participation.
+In fiscal year 2017 the Governor vetoed 25% of the funding for the eligible reimbursements and that debt service was paid with municipal revenues. \$863.6 million of municipal general obligation bonds are eligible for 100% reimbursement of debt service from the general fund, resulting in projected annual debt service of approximately \$113.8 million in FY 2019 gradually diminishing to the final year's payment of \$5.4 million in 2036.

-On June 30, 2016 there was \$1,265.5 million of moral obligation debt of the State, \$803 million of State revenue and university debt, and \$568.4 million of State agency debt.
+On June 30, 2017 there was \$1,325.7 million of moral obligation debt of the State, \$742 million of State revenue and university debt, and \$553.34 million of State agency debt.
 The State currently has no outstanding interest rate derivatives.